Photo credit: baerumsverk.no

 In the city district Akerhus, Oslo, you will find a park area that’s definitely out of the ordinary – Bærums Verk.

-In the 1600’s, this was the center for ironworks.
-King Christian IV of Denmark found it vital that his kingdom was self sufficient in iron production, his wishes came true when iron ore was found in in Bærum.
+In the 1600s, this was the centre for ironworks.
+King Christian IV of Denmark found it vital that his kingdom was self-sufficient in iron production; his wishes came true when iron ore was found in Bærum.
 A melting hut was built up.
-The ironworks kept on developing and growing, until it was closed down in 1964.
-Instead a housing boom hit Bærums Verk in the 1980’s, which led to the development of the area that has led to what it is today.
+The ironworks kept on developing and growing until it was closed down in 1964.
+Instead, a housing boom hit Bærums Verk in the 1980s, which led to the development of the area that has led to what it is today.

-Since 1997 the area of Bærum is a commercial center.
-Many of the buildings are protected, among the you’ll find Norway’s oldest tavern.
+Since 1997 the area of Bærum is a commercial centre.
+Many of the buildings are protected; among them, you’ll find Norway’s oldest tavern.
 On the main street of Bærums Verk, Verksgata, you will find yourself in the 18th century.
-It’s been restored to the bones to look like it, with wooden living quarters where the workers used to lived.
-Now-a-days you can buy a gift from the many small shops available here (approx. 50 ones!) – among others there are glassblowers, a blacksmith, traditional Norwegian handicrafts and much more.
-There are also galleries and restaurants available in the area, if you’re hungry or need to rest your eyes on something pretty.
+It’s been restored to the bones to look like it, with wooden living quarters where the workers used to live.
+Nowadays, you can buy a gift from the many small shops available here (approx. 50 ones!) – among others, there are glassblowers, a blacksmith, traditional Norwegian handicrafts and much more.
+There are also galleries and restaurants available in the area if you’re hungry or need to rest your eyes on something pretty.
 In the middle of June, the Bærums Verk-dagene takes place, for two days there’s a market and other happenings in the area.
-In the big park area you will also find a sculpture park, holding more than 30 sculptures by Norwegian artists.
+In the big park area, you will also find a sculpture park holding more than 30 sculptures by Norwegian artists.

 Bærums Verk is definitely worth a visit, and most certainly sightseeing out of the ordinary!
 We mean, look at this picture of Bærums Verk during winter?!
-Hello Instagram like record!
+Hello, Instagram likes record!